reeddunkle/Codjo/RC_Start/Problem1_Richie_Rich/README.md

 Input Format
 ----

-- the string of numbers that Sandy must attempt to make palindromic
+- The string of numbers that Sandy must attempt to make palindromic
 - `k`, the maximum number of digits that can be altered

 Treat the integers as numeric strings.
 Leading zeros are permitted and can't be ignored (So 0011 is not a palindrome, 0110 is a valid palindrome).
 A digit can be modified more than once.
 Each character in the number is a positive integer